Code-Institute-Submissions/Where-s-Next-/README.md

 ![Screenshot](assets/images/)

 This is the Website for [Where's Next?](https://leeap83.github.io/Where-s-Next-/.)
-Where's next is a site that allows useres to search for their next holiday destinations using google maps to find accomadation and with Google Places they can find places to eat and top attractions nearby.
+Where's next is a site that allows users to search for their next holiday destinations, by using google maps users can find accommodation and with Google Places they can also find places to eat and top attractions nearby.

 ## User Experience (UX)

 This Website has been designed for Couples, families, Single adults, teens and anyone who wants to leave there cares behind and discover somewhere new.
-Bu using Where's next the user can find inspiration from recomeneded destinations or they can use the search feature to find their ideal location.
+By using Where's next the user can find inspiration from recommeneded destinations or they can use the search feature to find their ideal location.

 **User stories**

 **External User Goals:**
 * Find the best holiday destination for their needs.

 **Site Owner's Goals:**
 *  Get users to choose a travel package from this site and/or from its sponsors.
+*  Allow users to select/search a city and see a map showing attractions, accommodation & restaurants.
+*  Display results that are visually appealing and user friendly.

 **Design**
 *  Colour Scheme